Al Akhawayn University

-Al Akhawayn University (جامعة الأخوين; Berber: Tasdawit En Wawmaten) is a public, independent, not-for-profit university located in Ifrane, Morocco.
-It was officially inaugurated on January 16, 1995, by King Hassan II, following its founding by royal decree in 1993.

-Situated in the Middle Atlas Mountains, approximately 70 km from the imperial city of Fez, Al Akhawayn University follows an American-style liberal arts curriculum, with English serving as the primary language of instruction.
+Al Akhawayn University (جامعة الأخوين; Berber: Tasdawit En Wawmaten; abbreviated AUI.
+Also known as The American University in Morocco) is a public, independent, not-for-profit, American-style liberal arts university located in Ifrane, Morocco.
+It follows an English-language liberal arts curriculum based on the American higher education system.
+Founded by royal decree (Dahir) in 1993 and officially inaugurated on January 16, 1995, by King Hassan II, it is the only university in North Africa to offer a fully American-style liberal arts curriculum, with English as the primary language of instruction.